Our planetary commitments

 Our Commitments

-My books also include instructions on how to keep them maintained, repaired, and out of landfills.
+- All books include instructions on how to keep them maintained, repaired, and kept out of landfills.

 The LCD Lab uses profits to regenerate the trees cut down to make my books by donating to onetreeplanted.org↗